Skip to content

 Hotels near Blue Streets of Chefchaouen

-Chefchaouen · 11 hotels nearby
+Chefchaouen · 31 hotels nearby (showing closest 20)

-Photo by Heidi Kaden on Unsplash
+Photo by Zarouri Hicham on Unsplash

 About Blue Streets of Chefchaouen

 The Blue Streets of Chefchaouen are one of Morocco’s most distinctive sights.
-Nestled in the Rif Mountains, this small town is famous for its blue-washed buildings, creating a serene and photogenic atmosphere.
+Set in the Rif Mountains, this small town is famous for its blue-washed buildings, creating a serene and photogenic atmosphere.
 The tradition of painting the town blue dates back centuries, with theories linking it to Jewish heritage, spiritual symbolism, or simply a way to keep the streets cool.
 Walking through the narrow, winding alleys feels like stepping into a dreamy, otherworldly place.

 Frequently asked questions